SquadGames/squad-chess/README.md

 # SquadChess
-Example game built with Squad Games
+An example built on Squad Games

 * The game itself
   * Free play mode